Versatile FES Technology for

 Stimulation (FES) Technology

-Accurate placement of electrodes for therapeutic neuromuscular electrical stimulation or for functional applications such as walking is important to ensure an appropriate, comfortable muscle response.
+Accurate placement of electrodes for therapeutic neuromuscular electrical stimulation in the upper limb is important to ensure an appropriate, comfortable muscle response.

 The anodal “indifferent” electrode can be simply placed distally on the wrist so that only the cathodal “active” electrode needs manipulation using asymmetric waveform.